eclipse-archived/codewind-docs/docs/_documentations/linking-your-projects.md

 # Linking your projects

 You can link your projects when you are using Codewind.
 This feature is available in the [VS Code](#linking-your-projects-in-vs-code) and [Eclipse](#linking-your-projects-in-eclipse) IDEs.
+Project linking is supported by all Codewind project types and extensions except for the ODO Devfile extension.

 For example, use this feature to link a front-end Node.js project to a back-end database.
 You have a web page front-end Node.js project without a link: